Doreen Virtue, Tarot, Mediumship and Reiki

 Having already heard of it, I was unsurprised by her comments on Tarot and mediumship.
 I admit, however, to being a little shocked when she advised not to receive healing from "some symbols," which is a pretty direct shot at Reiki, even without mentioning it by name.

-And it strikes me that the Episcopal church she describes at the top of the video is far more inclusive than she’s now choosing to be.
-For that matter, so is Pope Francis, who I absolutely adore.
+And it strikes me that the Episcopal church she describes at the top of the video is far more inclusive than she's now choosing to be.
+For that matter, so is Pope Francis, who I respect for the progress he's made toward a more inclusive church.

 For her to first denounce all ascended masters not of a Christian faith, and then to denounce Tarot (some of the symbolism of which is actually rooted in Christianity, ironically), and then to denounce mediumship and Reiki, feels uncomfortably out of character with the entirety of her spiritual body of work.